nnathan/sobfs/README.md

 # Limitations

-* Currently both client and server have to use the same endianness.
-Adding endian conversion routines is planned.
 * Performance is reduced by an order of magnitude when doing high-throughput connections such as scp for a large file transfer.
 * Unsure if this is a limitation, but this hasn't been tested with UDP sockets.